Umair-Iqbal-2003/Employee-Manager/README.md

 Features

--Allows the user to input the details of multiple managers, including their names, hourly wages, hours worked, and bonuses. \n
+-Allows the user to input the details of multiple managers, including their names, hourly wages, hours worked, and bonuses. <br>
 -Calculates the total pay for each manager by combining their regular wage and bonus.
 -Identifies the manager with the highest pay and displays their name and pay amount.
 -Computes the average pay for all managers and displays the result.